Here is a large part of a medieval Norse text that describes mermaids, mermen, and the awful kraken among other oddities.

 The King's Mirror is not unique.
 In medieval European texts there are many "Kingly Mirrors", including a Swedish one, called Konungastyrelsen (Um styrilse konunga ok höfdinga) from the 1330s.
 The King's Mirror and Konungastyrelsen are unrelated.

-On this page the main effort is to hand over the good fruits of the Norwegian work, as indicated.
+On this page the main effort is to hand over many good fruits of the Norwegian work.

 Capsules from Larson's Foreword

 What was true of Iceland was also true of Norway - the spirits were active, the arts flourished, and the North added her contribution to the treasures of European culture.

 The poems and tales of those virile days, the eddas and sagas, are too familiar to need more than a mention in this connection.
 But the fact is not so commonly known that the medieval Northmen were thinkers and students as well as poets and romancers.
 They, too, were interested in the mysteries of the universe, in the problems of science, and in the intricate questions of social relationships.
 Their thinking on these matters was less slavish to venerable authority than what was usual among medieval writers.